 Whether you are “church shopping” or already know you want to become a member of our congregation, our hearts and hands welcome you to experience God's Love.
-Our congregation is committed to our community, the community of humankind.

 How do I join St. Paul's?